apache/infrastructure-asfquart/docs/auth.md

 - `asfquart.auth.Requirements.chair`: User must be a chair or one or more projects
 - `asfquart.auth.Requirements.mfa_enabled`: User must be logged in using a method that requires multi-factor authentication

+By default, requirements are implictly in the `all_of` category, meaning they are AND'ed together.
+You can also OR requirements by using the `any_of` flag instead.

 The example below shows how to cordon off specific end-points to certain groups of users:

 ~~~python